beaucharman/bonsai/readme.md

 Normalize creates an invaluable blank slate for which to begin building application styles.

-It is inlcuded in the `stylesheets/_tabularasa.scss` file, however the newest version can be obtained via the [GitHub project page](https://github.com/necolas/normalize.css), or via Bower:
+It is inlcuded in the `stylesheets/_tabularasa.scss` file, however the newest version can be obtained via the [Bower GitHub project page](https://github.com/necolas/normalize.css), or via Bower:

-bower install --save normalize-css
+`bower install --save normalize-css`

 **[Bourbon](http://bourbon.io/)**